Juries are the voices of our communities.

 Jurors can park for free in the Shaw Park Drive Garage and Transit Center at 232 S. Meramec (maximum height for vehicles is 8'4" on level 1 and 7'4" on levels 2 and above).
 The courthouse is accessible via MetroLink.
 The Clayton Station at South Central and Forest Park Parkway is located one block south of the courthouse.

-Bring your garage packing ticket with you to the Jury Assembly Room for parking validation.
+Bring your garage parking ticket with you to the Jury Assembly Room for parking validation.